vamaral1/DBFinalProject/README.md

 Edward Schembor

 ##Setting up the database
-The MySQL database is stored in an Amazon EC2 instance at ec2-52-23-154-168.compute-1.amazonaws.com
+We initialized an AWS EC2 instance (which is now terminated) and installed MySQL

 A MySQL account has already been created on the instance but if needed, this is how to do it: